Youth Protection in Scouting

 Youth Protection training is required for all BSA volunteers before they can be registered.
 At the time of recharter, all registered leaders must have Youth Protection Training that is current through the upcoming chartering period for the Council (Jan.
 31 of the following year).
 If a volunteer’s Youth Protection training record is not current at the time of recharter, the volunteer will not be re-registered.

 You do not have to be a registered member or have a member ID to take Youth Protection training.

-To take Youth Protection training go to My.Scouting and create an account.
+To take Youth Protection training go to www.my.scouting.org and create an account.

 From the My.Scouting.org portal, click on E-Learning and take the Youth Protection training.